Editor's Note: This story originally appeared on Living on the Cheap.

 Named for the machine manufacturer that dispenses them, catalinas are those extra coupons generated at check-out.
 Here’s how it typically works.
 Say you buy two cans of Del Monte pineapple.

-Competitor Dole programs the register to notice when someone purchases Del Monte and then spit out a coupon for Dole pineapple.
+Del Monte competitor Dole has programmed registers to notice when someone purchases Del Monte and then spit out a coupon for Dole pineapple.
 Dole figures you like pineapple and may be willing to change brands with that added incentive.
 They’re right.

 According to new research by MaxPoint Interactive, 3 out of 4 shoppers say they are more likely to try a new product at the grocery store if they have a coupon for it.